stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `description`
 - `environment`

-The `description` is deliberately not used by the tooling, so that you may use it however you wish.
+The `description` is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.
 The `environment` is a string that is automatically provided to TF as the tfvar `environment_name`.
 There are no limitations on how your code uses this tfvar.

 Here is an example of a `context.json` file: